-You only need minor handyman skills to take on these simple tasks – a small investment of your time can pay off in a big way once the scorching Florida summer is upon you.
+You only need minor handyman skills to take on these simple tasks – a small investment of your time can pay off in a big way once the scorching summer is upon you.
 Prime your home for maximum energy efficiency now and you’ll be basking in cool comfort during the hot months without worrying about a hemorrhaging bank account!